What is First Time Pass Rate?

 When all of these things are in place, First Time Pass Rate can be optimised.
 As such, it’s a good overall Agile software delivery KPI.

 First Time Pass Rate is often considered in tandem with Return Rate (%), a similar quality metric.
-The exact definition of both these software delivery metrics are shown below:
+The exact definition of both these software delivery metrics is shown below:

 As shown in the example First Time Pass Rate summary chart below, First Time Pass Rate can easily be tracked over time as part of an ongoing continuous improvement initiative.